josedom24/blog_pledin/libros/index.md

 ---
 # Colección de Libros Libres

-{% for catgoria in site.data.libros %}
+{% for categoria in site.data.libros %}
 ## {{categoria.categoria}}

 {% for libro in categoria.libros %}